zaphosting/docs/docs/dedicated-windows.md

 ---
 id: dedicated-windows
-title: "Dedicated Server: Installation of Windows Server"
+title: "Dedicated Server: Installation of Windows Server 2025"
-description: Information on how to install the Windows operating system on your dedicated server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to install the Windows Server 2025 operating system on your dedicated server from ZAP-Hosting - ZAP-Hosting.com documentation
-sidebar_label: Install Windows
+sidebar_label: Windows Server 2025
 services:
   - dedicated
 ---